The Prophet

 Similarly, those familiar with my fine art photography or past commercial work in wedding and product photography are surprised when I tell them I’m not solely a photographer.
 Photography is a language I use, but not the only one.

 Performance Artist?
 Conceptual Artist?
-New Media Artist?

 Yes, I’ve explored all of these realms.
 I’ve performed, participated in happenings, and experimented with new media, but none of these fully define me either.